Maurice Le Boucher

-Maurice Georges Eugène Le Boucher (25 May 1882 – 9 September 1964), was a French organist, composer, and pedagogue.
+Maurice Georges Eugène Le Boucher (25 May 1882 – 9 September 1964), was a French organist, composer, and music educator.

 Le Boucher was born in Isigny-sur-Mer.
 In 1904, he entered the Conservatoire de Paris, where he was a student of Gabriel Fauré.
 In 1907, Le Boucher won the prestigious Grand Prix de Rome.
-Later, he became professor at the École Niedermeyer and organist at St. Germain-l'Auxerrois in Paris.
+Later, he became professor at the École Niedermeyer de Paris and organist at Saint-Germain l'Auxerrois in Paris.
 He wrote an Organ Symphony in E major, which was published in 1917 by Éditions Leduc, Paris.
-He wrote a drama on Oscar Wilde la Duchesse de Padoue which was published by Salabert in 1931.
+He wrote a drama on Oscar Wilde's La Duchesse de Padoue which was published by Salabert in 1931.
 In 1920, he was appointed as director of the Montpellier Conservatory, a post he held for 22 years.
 His students included André David.

 Le Boucher died in 1964 in Paris.